h0ngcha0/liuhongchao.github.io/_posts/2019-01-04-bitcoin-privacy.md

 real life identity is somehow tied a Bitcoin address, she will lose the privacy of all her past and future transactions associated with that address.

-Most of the privacy technologies are designed to obfuscate one or more of those 4 pieces of sensitive information from the blockchain, each making different set of tradeoffs.
+Most of the privacy technologies are designed to obfuscate one or multiple of those 4 pieces of sensitive information from the blockchain, each making different set of tradeoffs.
 A few things should perhaps be considered when evaluating them.

-* First, there seems to a tension between privacy and decentralization since decentralization usually rely on public verification to maintain its security.
+* First, decentralization relies on public verification to maintain its security, which seems to be at odds with privacy.
 Suprisingly, this conflict is not always true.
-It is important to evaluate if a privacy enhancing technology comes at the cost of centralization.
+However, it is important to evaluate if a privacy enhancing technology comes at the cost of centralization.
-To that end, traditional
-banks arguably maintain better transaction privacy than Bitcoin as long as they are technically and ethnically trusted.
-Suprisingly, this conflict does not always hold,
 * Privacy and scalability don't always play well together.
 Many privacy technologies require heavier computational resources which gets dramatically magnified in the context of blockchain, affecting it's ability to scale.
+Others break [pruning](https://coinguides.org/bitcoin-blockchain-pruning/), resulting in ever growing database to verify new transactions.
-* Privacy technologies sometimes damage user experience because computation and verification might take unreasonable amount of time and resources, complex interaction with other users and the system might be required.
-No matter how perfect a privacy technology is on paper, it doesn't generate any real world value if nobody uses it.
+* Privacy technologies often times damage user experience because of heavier computation and longer verification time, as well as the need for complex interaction with other users.
+No matter how perfect a privacy technology is in theory, it doesn't generate any real world value if nobody uses it.

 Network layer privacy technolgies such as [Dandelion](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2017-September/015030.html) or
 [Peer to Peer Encryption](https://github.com/bitcoin/bips/blob/master/bip-0151.mediawiki) are not discussed.
 Neither is the privacy benefits of the [Layer 2](https://en.wikipedia.org/wiki/Bitcoin_scalability_problem#%22Layer_2%22_systems) systems.

-Fungibility and Free speech

 ### Receiver
 #### Hierarchical Deterministic Wallets